XiangyuDongAI/dongxiangyu.github.io/_pages/about.md

 **Research Vision**

 My goal is to develop embodied navigation agents that can autonomously perceive, make decisions, and learn like humans, with applications in both aerial and ground robots.
 To achieve this, I primarily focus on:
 1. Language-driven visual navigation (such as VLN and ObjectNav).
+2. Large foundation models (such as LLMs and VLMs) for reasoning and decision-making.
-2. Fine-tuning and post-training of large foundation models (such as LLMs and VLMs).
+3. Fine-tuning and post-training of large foundation models (such as LLMs and VLMs).
-3. LLM/VLM-powered self-evolving agents.
+4. LLM/VLM-powered self-evolving agents.
-4. Vision-Language-Action models and their applications.
+5. Vision-Language-Action models and their applications.

 **News**